21st May, 2020

+A question we often get asked is whether the CDM regulations apply to non-notifiable projects.
 Construction projects that do not meet the CDM notification thresholds do not need to be notified to the HSE and are often referred to as non-notifiable.

 But that was the old version of CDM.

-Under CDM 2015, you must appoint a Principal Contractor on every project with more than one contractor (including subcontractors) even if it’s just for one day.
-The same applies to the Principal Designer role.
+Under CDM 2015, you must appoint a principal contractor on every project with more than one contractor (including subcontractors) even if it’s just for one day.
+The same applies to the principal designer role.

-6.—…(2) Where a project is notifiable, the client must give notice in writing to the Executive as soon as is practicable before the construction phase begins.
+- Where a project is notifiable, the client must give notice in writing to the Executive as soon as is practicable before the construction phase begins.

 - be clearly displayed in the construction site office in a comprehensible form where it can be read by any worker engaged in the construction work; and

-But remember, even if your project is non-notifiable, other than Regulation 6 (notification), CDM will still apply.
+But remember, even if your project is non-notifiable, other than regulation 6 (notification), CDM will still apply.